Posted by Tammie Sarkozy in Motivation

-This is a simple tip but can be a massive time saver and time is of the essence while holiday training.
-Plan it before your trip and have those sessions ready to go!
+This is a simple tip but can be a massive time-saver, and time is of the essence during holiday training.
+So plan it before your trip and have those sessions ready to go!

 Map out all the events or celebrations you have over the holiday.
-Pick the most important ones and make the choice to have a good time at these.
+Pick the most important ones and choose to have a good time at these.
 The others can be about moderation.
-It is possible to have a good time without stuffing your face and getting wasted, remember that.
+It is possible to have a good time without stuffing your face and getting wasted.
+Remember that.

-Holidays are about relaxing and that does not involve meal prep.
+Holidays are about relaxing, and that does not involve meal prep.
 Come to terms with eating a little more than usual.
-As long as your being mindful for the majority of the time, you will be ok.
+As long as you are being mindful for the majority of the time, you will be ok.
 Be prepared where possible, have food available if you can so you're not tempted or forced to get takeaway.
 This brings you back to moderation.
-Eating out every meal is likely to sabotage your bodyweight so have food prepared.
+Eating out every meal is likely to sabotage your body weight, so have food prepared.

 Having foods available will force you to make better choices.
 Keep the chips and junk out of reach.
 If possible, don't bring them into your space at all.
-These snacks will keep you satisfied so you aren't starving by the time you go out for dinner and order the entire menu.
+These snacks will keep you satisfied, so you aren't starving when you go out for dinner and order the entire menu.
 It's all about being prepared.

 If you have a fridge, use it!

 You don't have to eat out for every meal.
-This is a common thing people do when they go on holidays.
+This is a common thing people do when they go on holiday.
 If your goals are important to you, take control here.
 Again, moderation!
-Go out sometimes, eat at home most of the times.
-You have goals to achieve so you will have to make some sacrifices.
+Go out sometimes, eat at home most of the time.
+You have goals to achieve, so you will have to make some sacrifices.